Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Let's look at this Updated Family Favorite:

 This is the only recipe at Scratch Made Food! calling for cucumbers as the main ingredient.
-Grandma's Two Day Sweet Pickle Slices, this all time favorite was updated to include directions to use fresh from the garden cucumbers!
+Grandma's Two Day Sweet Pickle Slices, this all time favorite was updated to include directions to use, fresh from the garden cucumbers!
 Always before, this recipe was made with organic English Cucumbers form the market...

 Mary's Potato Salad, is my mom's recipe for the potato salad of my childhood.
 It was recently made with our homemade dill pickles, homemade sweet pickles and homemade mayonnaise!
-As you can imagine, that was a lot of fun in the Caravan kitchen!
+As you can imagine, that was a lot of fun to accomplish in the Caravan kitchen!

 You may also enjoy: